Sarah is a passionate and creative cook, which is just as well because she loves variety, and the toddler in her life loves pasta.

-The first plan was simple: cook a dhal (lentil curry), cut the aubergine into cubes, fry them in spice and add to the dhal in the end.
+The first plan was simple: Cook a dhal (lentil curry), cut the aubergine into cubes, fry them in spice and add them to the dhal in the end.
 But then inspiration struck!

 Assuming you are spoilt for time, you can start the dhal ages before you want to eat.
 But if dinner needs to be on the table sooner, the whole meal can be assembled in 30 minutes.